 - Be aware, that not all thoughts in your head are yours; you can absorb them during the day from people around you, radio, internet, TV… Don’t try to fight with them, to stop them by force.
 You cannot this battle by force!
 Rather allow them to come and let them go.
 Don’t develop them further.
 Observe them like when you’re watching the movie.

-- Our consciousness focuses automatically to our thoughts, because we suppose that our process of thinking is something important and if we don’t pay attention on that, we can miss something… This is not true; our thinking is mostly just a buzz of our mind.
+- Our awareness focuses automatically to our thoughts, because we suppose that our process of thinking is something important and if we don’t pay attention on that, we can miss something… This is not true; our thinking is mostly just a buzz of our mind.

 - Decrease the importance of your thoughts, your opinions and attitudes.
 Look at them, as if they are strangers to you.That helps you to move from active position to the witness position.